 - your own passport

-- your NIE (Número de Identidad de Extranjero)
+- your Spanish NIE number (Número de Identidad de Extranjero)

 - proof of residence in Spain.

 You may also be required to take along two passport-sized photos and any school reports/exam results from a previous school.
 If your child will be starting the third year of secondary school, you’ll also need to get your child’s school records verified by the MECD in a process called convalidación or homologación (the official record of your child’s education), ideally before coming to Spain.
 Ask at the Spanish embassy or consulate in your home country for details on how to do this.

 The convalidación process requires you to send the appropriate forms from the Department of Education (MECD) along with your child’s school record book and/or examination qualifications, plus his/her birth certificate.
 A child will not be accepted at school until the official papers have been received and stamped by the Spanish Department of Education.
 The process can take between three to six months, although a receipt from the Education Ministry for the convalidacion documents for your child can be acceptable to start school.

 The process for applying to state schools in Spain can vary between cities and the autonomous communities.
 You can find more information about exact requirements on the website for your local area.

 Information is available at regional level on the Community Madrid website, where you can search for schools and find information on everything from Early Years Education through to Universities.
 The Madrid City Council website also has a section on education.